 Ratings appear in the upper left corner of your television screen during the first 15 seconds of each program and often after commercial breaks.
-The ratings also are included in many magazines and newspapers that provide TV listings and in many programs accessed over the Internet.
+The ratings also are included in many magazines and newspapers that provide TV listings.
 Ratings are given to most television programming except news, sports and unedited movies on premium cable channels.
 The ratings are:

 - TV-Y – (Directed to All Children) found only in children’s shows, means that the show is designed specifically for a very young audience, including children from ages 2-6.

 - TV-Y7 – (Directed to Older Children) found only in children’s shows, means that the show is most appropriate for children age 7 and up.